syncfusion-content/blazor-docs/blazor/diagram-component/nodes/customization.md

 ![Node appearance](../images/node_appearance.png)

->**Note:** `ID` for each node should be unique and so it is further used to find the node at runtime and do any customization.
+> `ID` for each node should be unique and so it is further used to find the node at runtime and do any customization.

 ## NodeDefaults